 This isn’t the only “Suffolk County State of Mind” video out there; heck, it’s not the only Long Island “State of Mind” video.
 People from different towns have picked up the torch and shot what amount to tourism videos, including one for my own hometown of Sayville, done by two guys who represent the town very well, even if they used autotune for the chorus and couldn’t get the audio synched up quite right (although, look for an Amazing Comics shout out):

 All in all, I have to say that Jay-Z’s job is pretty much safe.
 Although they’re all imitating “Empire State of Mind”, the approach here seems to be more “We Didn’t Start the Fire” because they don’t have the edge that Jay-Z brings and the sexiness of Alicia Keys, who anchored the original song with her refrain, giving it all something to come back to (and note, none of the parodies include the bridge in the original version).
-Simply listing things makes it an A/V meme, no bigger than email forwards like “You Know You’re From Long Island When …” and “Signs You Are From Sayville” (original author: yours truly … not to toot my own horn or anything).
+Simply listing things makes it an A/V meme, no bigger than email forwards like “You Know You’re From Long Island When …” and “Signs You Are From Sayville” (an old, unavailable forward started by yours truly … not to toot my own horn or anything).

 Of course, that may be all it’s meant to be.
 I mean, if you look at all of the people who create their own versions of videos for websites like YouTube, they’re kids.
 Oh sure, half of them are probably in their twenties, but as many cool ideas I or my friends and I would have for something like this, I don’t think that we could pull off doing it because we’re simply, well, too old.
 It would be like we’re trying too hard or something, which is why we stick to passing “Sayville State of Mind” on to one another instead of creating a response video.